-The Shaw Cedar Bus Stop Upgrades project is approximately 50% complete as of December 2022.
+The Shaw Cedar Bus Stop Upgrades project is approximately 50% complete as of June 2022.
 This project is expected to be fully closed out by June 2023 with full service returned to all project stops.

 FAX's suite of Facility Improvement Projects has continued to make progress.
 The Electric Vehicle Infrastructure project will be fully closed out by the end of January 2023.
-PG&E has completed their work to energize the new work as of December 2022.
+PG&E is scheduled to energize the new work at the end of 2022.
 The Bus Entry Gate project is 90% complete and pending final punch list work related to new IT equipment to be closed out.
 The Employee Parking Lot, Bus Wash, and Annex Building work is approximately 10% complete.
 The expected completion time is late 2023.

 The Administration Building HVAC upgrade project is completed pending final tuning of the new system.
 This project has fully upgraded the chillers, air handlers, VAVs, boiler, and control systems of the Administration Building.
-Final closeout is expected in January 2023.
+Final closeout is expected in the middle of FY 2023.

-Out on the routes, FAX has been performing numerous repairs and upgrades using thirdparty contracts and support from City of Fresno Public Works Streets Division.
+Out on the routes, FAX has been performing numerous repairs and upgrades using third-party contracts and support from City of Fresno Public Works Streets Division.
 Repairs have included pothole fixes, curb and gutter replacement, sidewalk repair, and tree trimming.
 FAX has also continued to rehab existing bus shelters to the new gray and blue color scheme bringing the system's amenities all into the same color scheme as the newer amenities.
 Solar lighting installations have been completed across the transit system and included both shelter and pole-mounted lighting units.